Children and fair play

 Games of skill include Connect 4, chess and Pick-up sticks.

-It’s tempting to let your child win.
-It can keep her interested in the game and boost her confidence.
+Letting your child win can keep them interested in the game and boost their confidence.
 You can let young children win from time to time, especially if they’re playing against older people.
-But letting your child win all the time can make it harder for her to learn that she won’t always win in the real world.
-It might make real winning less satisfying.
+But letting your child win all the time can make it harder for them to learn that they won’t always win in the real world.
+It might also make real winning less satisfying.